frankthelen/rools/README.md

 };
 ```

-*Technically*, this is achieved by hashing the premise functions (remember, functions are "first-class" objects in JavaScript).
+*TL;DR* -- Technically, this is achieved by hashing the premise functions (remember, functions are "first-class" objects in JavaScript).
 This can be a classic function or an ES6 arrow function; it can be a reference or the function directly.

 ### Optimization II